Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 #### Messages

-If you want to print a message as an output to the player, then use the `_print(message_id,player))` function.
-Input the string in the format:
+If you want to print a message as an output to the player, then use the `_print(player, message_id, extra_args))` function.
-`message_id=  Your message` into the list which is under the `//translation` comment, under all the rest.
-If the message requires variables to be put in (like number, etc), just use `%s` in the message to stand for that value, it will be taken care of by the rest of the app.
-NB: This message will appear in US english.
-If you want to translate for other languages, you need to add the US english *and* your own language's option.
+Input the string in the format: `message_id=  Your message` into the list which is under the `//Translations` comment, under all the other output messages.
+If the message requires variables to be put in (like a number, or player, etc), just use `%s` in the message to stand for that value, it will be taken care of by the rest of the app.
+Also, if the message is an error which should stop the function running, set the `fatal` argument to `true` and it will exit after telling the user what's wrong.

+*NB: This message will appear in US english.
+If you want to translate for other languages, you need to add the US english **and** your own language's option.*

 #### Other functions